Lyrabar/Lyrabar/README.md

 Lyrabar is rock solid, rare cryptocoin bar using Lyra2RE as a proof-of-work algorithm.

  - 2.5 minute block targets
- - 1149750 total coins
+ - 1971000 total LYB
  - 5 coins per block
- - Subsidy is halved in 210240 blocks (one year)
+ - Block reward will half at blocks 210240, 420480, 630720 (one year between each)
  - Last PoW block is 840960
- - Every block to retarget difficulty with Kimotos Gravity Well algorithm
+ - Difficulty retargeting with Kimoto's Gravity Well
+ - Stealth addresses (experimental, use at own risk)

 Ports for client connectivity
 -----------------------------